 The CFC Office in the Office of Personnel Management (OPM) exercises broad supervision and provides guidance for each of the campaign zones, and insures that the campaigns are managed per the statutory requirements.
 A link: https://www.opm.gov/combined-federal-campaign/

-For help with the CFC Campaign for 2018, please contact the Campaign Outreach Coordinator:
+For help with the CFC Campaign for 2018, including detailed campaign results for your individual agency, please contact the Campaign Outreach Coordinator:

 Combined Federal Campaign of Hawaii-Pacific